EdDuarte/similarity-search-java/README.md

 So far the code samples have shown how to use the builder pattern available in the Similarity interface.
-However, you can instead instantiate the internal classes that implement the Similarity interface instead.
+However, you can instead instantiate the internal classes that implement the Similarity interface.

 ```java